Written by Rebecca Morris

 Temple of She Accredited Yoni Massage Practitioner, has been teaching yoga and dance based

-in Taoist, Tantric & Egyptian philosophies for over 10 years, and has
+in Taoist, Tantric & Egyptian philosophies for nearly 15 years, and has

 completed intensive study in the USA in Explosive Sexual Healing.